 Instructions

-Combine broth, wine, carrots, celery, onion, garlic, rice, 1 tablespoon thyme, and Parmesan rind in a 6-quart slow cooker or crock pot; season with salt and pepper.
+- Combine broth, wine, carrots, celery, onion, garlic, rice, 1 tablespoon chopped fresh thyme, and Parmesan rind in a 6-quart slow cooker or crock pot; season with 1 teaspoon kosher salt and ½ teaspoon black pepper.

-Tie thyme sprigs, sage sprig, and bay leaves together with kitchen twine, add to slow, cover, and cook on low 5–6 hours until vegetables and rice are tender.
+- Tie three sprigs thyme, sage sprig, and bay leaves together with kitchen twine, add to slow, cover, and cook on low 5–6 hours until vegetables and rice are tender.
 Discard Parmesan rind and herb bundle.

-Heat 2 tablespoons butter in a sauté pan over medium-high.
-Stir in mushrooms and remaining 1 teaspoon thyme, season with salt and pepper, and cook until liquid has released and evaporated and mushrooms are brown, 7–8 minutes.
-Transfer mushrooms to slow cooker (I save a few for garnish).
+- Heat 2 tablespoons butter in a sauté pan over medium-high.
+Stir in mushrooms and 1 teaspoon chopped fresh thyme, season with salt and pepper, and cook until liquid has released and evaporated and mushrooms are brown, 7–8 minutes.
+Transfer mushrooms to a bowl.

-In now empty pan, melt remaining 4 tablespoons butter over medium heat for the roux.
+- In now empty pan, melt remaining 4 tablespoons butter over medium heat for the roux.
 Whisk in flour and cook until fragrant and golden brown, about 2 minutes.
-In a steady stream, slowly whisk in milk and cook until thickened and creamy, about 4 minutes; stir into soup.
+In a steady stream, slowly whisk in milk and cook until thickened and creamy, about 4 minutes.

 Notes